SEO > Merchant Voice

 • Promise to answer customer emails within 30 minutes during regular business hours.

-• Give customers the owner’s email address so they can get their problem solved immediately.
+• Provide customers with the owner’s email address so they can resolve their issue promptly.

 • Stop sounding like the manufacturer.
 Remove the marketing hype and fluff.

 • If there are “problems” with a product, POINT THEM OUT!
 The amount of trust that you will create by highlighting an issue with a product will earn you customers for life.
 It’s difficult to “slam” a product that you’re selling, but if it has an issue or two, highlight them.
-Many customers may not be swayed and those who don’t purchase will trust your opinion implicitly on every other item you sell.
+Many customers will buy anyway, but those who don’t will trust your opinion on every other item you sell.

 Will this strategy work?
 Here are some stats from my website:

-• In the past three years, our traffic has tripled without increasing our PPC spend.
+• Over the past three years, our traffic has tripled without increasing our pay-per-click spend.

-• In 2008, our #1 referrer was Google which represented 31% of all of our traffic.
-Today, our #1 source of traffic is people typing in our domain name directly and Google only represents 20% of our traffic.
+• In 2008, our top referrer was Google, which represented 31% of our traffic.
+Today, our top source is people typing our domain name directly; Google accounts for just 20% of our traffic.

 • In 2008, our domain name represented 1.4% of the keyword searches used to find our website.
 Today, our domain name represents 23% of all keyword searches used to find our site.